open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="setvocab-schema"></a>
 ##### SetVocab
-An individual block in the metadata chain that captures the history of modifications of a dataset.
+Specifies the mapping of system columns onto dataset schema.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |